-What really happened to Beth Thomas?
-The true story of the Child of Rage is a tragic story of extreme childhood abuse and neglect and its psychological consequences.
-Luckily, intensive therapy managed to help Thomas and she now leads a normal life.
-Ultimately, her is a story of hope.
-With the right therapy and care, mental health issues caused by abuse can be overcome.
+The true story of the "Child of Rage" is a tragic story of extreme childhood abuse and neglect and their psychological consequences.
+Controversial intensive therapy managed to help Beth work through her Reactive Attachment Disorder (RAD), and she now leads a healthy life.
+Ultimately, hers is a story of hope.

 She Had Plans To Kill Her Parents

-Beth Thomas displayed a variety of disturbing behaviors after she was adopted.
-In addition to harming her brother, she harmed animals and family pets.
-She once killed an entire nest of baby birds.
-In the documentary, after being asked about her pets and happily describing them all, the interviewer asks what she does to them.
-She replies matter of factly, "Stick 'em with pins."
-When asked why she says, "To kill them."
+Beth reportedly displayed a variety of disturbing behaviors after she was adopted.
+In addition to assaulting her brother, she harmed family pets and outdoor animals - including an entire nest of baby birds.
+In the documentary, Beth happily describes her pets.
+When the interviewer asks what she does to them, she tells him: "Stick 'em with pins […] To kill them."